eozpinar/ANN-Fish-Classification/README.md

 ## Artificial Neural Network for Fish Species Classification

 This project demonstrates how to use an Artificial Neural Network (ANN) to classify different fish species based on given features.
 We utilize a dataset that contains several features of fish and train a neural network to predict the species accurately.
+You can find notebook in kaggle: https://www.kaggle.com/code/izmacar/ann-fish

 ## Project Overview